The mixing time of the switch Markov chains: a unified approach: Introduction

 Notice, that some, but not all of the results came in pairs for unconstrained and bipartite (directed) degree sequences.
 The reason for this discrepancy is the following: while both set of results are based on Sinclair's multicommodity flow method, one of them has to deal with special circuits (one of the vertices may be visited at most twice) instead of just cycles in the decomposition of symmetric differences of two realizations of a degree sequence.
 The main goal of this paper to remedy this discrepancy between the machineries used for the bipartite and unconstrained degree sequences by decomposing into circuits where each vertex is visited at most twice.
-Along the way we also give new, much more transparent proofs for the main results in~\cite{MES}.
+Along the way we also give new, much more transparent proofs for the main results in~\cite{MES} (Miklós, Erdős and Soukup, 2013).

-Greenhill and Sfragara suggested exploring the connection between the mixing rate of the switch Markov chain and stable degree sequences \cite[Subsection 1.1]{G18}.
+Greenhill and Sfragara suggested exploring the connection between the mixing rate of the switch Markov chain and stable degree sequences~\cite[Section 1.1]{G18} (Greenhill and Sfragara, 2018).
 The first notion of stability for unconstrained and bipartite degree sequences was $P$-\emph{stability}, introduced by Jerrum and Sinclair~\cite{JS90}.
-An unconstrained degree sequence on $n$ vertices, usually denoted by $\bd$, is an element of ${[n]}^n$.
-The set of graphs with the degree sequence $\bd$ is denoted by $\G(\bd)$. \begin{definition} Let $\mathcal{D}$ be an infinite set of unconstrained degree sequences.
+An unconstrained degree sequence on $n$ vertices, usually denoted by $\bd$, is an element of ${[n-1]}^n$.
+The set of graphs with the degree sequence $\bd$ is denoted by $\G(\bd)$.
+To make the following and later stability definitions more readable, let $\G(\bd):=\emptyset$ for a non-graphic degree sequence $\bd$. \begin{definition} Let $\mathcal{D}$ be an infinite set of unconstrained degree sequences.
 We say that $\mathcal{D}$ is \textbf{\boldmath$P$-stable}, if there exists a polynomial $p\in \mathbb{R}\left[x\right]$ such that for any $n\in \mathbb{N}$ and any degree sequence $\bd \in \mathcal{D}$ on $n$ vertices we have

 where $\mathds{1}_x$ is the $x^\text{th}$ unit vector. \end{definition} Without proof we state, that the notion of $P$-stability does not change even if we require